 Across the board, Halo 5 presents itself quite well.
 The game runs at a great frame rate that smooths out the action and helps make it look great.
 There's some "adaptive resolution" trickery happening behind the scenes to make that frame rate stick up around 60 frames per second, but that only led to one or two spots where I felt like I noticed an aspect of the screen looking grungier than it should.
 It's a neat trick, one that other games might want to consider down the line.
 It's a great-looking game, and certainly among the platform's very best to date.
 The audio is also quite good, with explosions and gunfire that make you feel like you're in the middle of a battle.
 Very crisp sound effects, overall.
 The music is also nice, blending Halo's signature chants with more modern-sounding compositions.

 That frame rate, specifically, goes a long way.
 Halo 5 looks great and plays very, very well.
 It even tells a pretty decent story along the way.
 It's just surprising that many of the weirder multiplayer modes that come to mind when you think of what Halo has done over the years are straight-up missing.
 And Warzone has some really great ideas about how to present Halo multiplayer on a new scale, but the sometimes-confusing REQ system subtracts more than it adds to that part of the game.
 There will certainly be some players who find that the specific omissions in Halo 5 are extremely disappointing, and you'll see a rough edge or two, but all in all there's a fantastic big-budget shooter in Halo 5 with lots to see and enough multiplayer options to keep you going for quite some time.

-Eight months after the events of Halo 4, the Master Chief has reunited with his former SPARTAN-II comrades to form Blue Team.
-After they go AWOL on a personal mission, a team of SPARTAN-IVs known as Fireteam Osiris is assigned to hunt them down and bring back the Master Chief.
+Eight months after the events of Halo 4, the Master Chief has reunited with his former SPARTAN-II comrades.
+After they go AWOL, a team of SPARTAN-IVs known as Fireteam Osiris is assigned to hunt them down.